To limit the application of Federal laws to the distribution and consumption of marihuana, and for other purposes.

 Length: 6 pages

-This bill was introduced on February 27, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 27, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying